Introduction to A Road Less Traveled

-Anticipatory Set: Ask students to describe in their journal one treasured item from home that they would be proud to give if there was someone whose discomfort they could make better with a gift.
+Ask participants to think about one treasured item from home that they would be proud to give if there was someone whose discomfort they could make better with a gift.
 Maybe it is a blanket, special toy, or a book.
 They may share a little about that item with a partner or the whole group.

 Recall the donations made in the story.
-Talk about what traits make the donations in the book high value, medium value, and low value.
+Talk about what traits make them high value, medium value, and low value.
 Discuss how the value of each item may not be determined by the monetary value of the item, but more by personal value.